mannypaeza/mannypaeza.github.io/README.md

 * How can Quantum Artificial Intelligence and Quantum Cryptography advance infiltrating computer systems and communications systems (Quantum Cryptanalysis) for Signals Intelligence?
 * How can Quantum Sciences advance Cryptography for Computer and Communication Systems?

-My ultimate dream is to build a sentient, autonomous Artificial Intelligence that operates on a Quantum Computer and a Quantum-Mind Interface for Humans?
+My ultimate dream is to build a sentient, autonomous Artificial Intelligence that operates on a Quantum Computer and a Quantum-Mind Interface for Humans.

-Aside from research, my hobbies include reading books (particularly International Literature and Classics), engaging with the Arts, Traveling, and watching Bayern Munich play.
+Aside from research, my hobbies include reading books (particularly International Literature and Classics), engaging with the Arts, Traveling, engaging with sci-fi media, and watching Bayern Munich play.

 Projects and Publications
 ------